V. S. Achuthanandan: 2014 Attacks on UDF government and party leadership

 Meanwhile, June 2014 brought an internal flashpoint.
-At a high-level CPI(M) meeting in Delhi on 8 June 2014, Achuthanandan publicly criticized the Kerala party leadership for its poor Lok Sabha performance.
-He harshly criticized then state secretary Pinarayi Vijayan and his team for failing to exploit the national anti-Congress wave, and demanded a change of state leadership after the UDF won 12 of 20 seats.
+At a high-level CPI(M) meeting in Delhi on 8 June 2014, Achuthanandan publicly criticised the Kerala party leadership for its poor Lok Sabha performance.
+He harshly criticised then state secretary Pinarayi Vijayan and his team for failing to exploit the national anti-Congress wave, and demanded a change of state leadership after the UDF won 12 of 20 seats.
 He also reiterated that some party members accused in the 2012 murder of rebel leader T. P. Chandrasekharan still had not been expelled, calling the handling of that case unfair.
 Achuthanandan said these mistakes — including a public insult to Left ally N. K. Premachandran of the RSP — had humiliated the party.
 He concluded by declaring that “it is time there is an overhaul of the party in the state”.
 This unprecedented public critique further strained his relationship with the state leadership, and was noted by party observers as part of his long-standing feud with Pinarayi Vijayan.

 In September 2014, acting on his role as opposition leader, Achuthanandan challenged a UDF government ordinance that raised taxes without legislative approval.
-He wrote to the Speaker to convene the Assembly, calling the tax hike “unconstitutional” since no Budget or ordinance had authorized it.
+He wrote to the Speaker to convene the Assembly, calling the tax hike “unconstitutional” since no Budget or ordinance had authorised it.
 He argued that imposing over ₹2,000 crore in new duties by executive order violated the public’s rights and demanded a debate on the government’s financial crisis.
 This incident exemplified his active use of Assembly procedures to check the ruling party.